-- Work closely with Attendance and Mental Health Leads - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel Panel, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - The DSL will also keep the headteacher informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate.
+- Liaise with the Headteacher to inform them of issues especially ongoing enquiries under section47 of the Children Act 1989 and police investigations.
+This should include being aware of the requirement for children to have an Appropriate Adult.
+Further statutory guidance can be found in Statutory guidance - PACE Code C 2019. - Work closely with Attendance and Mental Health Leads - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel Panel, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - The DSL will also keep the headteacher informed of any issues and liaise with local authority case managers (LADO) for safeguarding for child protection concerns as appropriate. - The full responsibilities of the DSL and deputies are set out in their job descriptions.